Tenetri/QuakeMegaMod/README.md

 Note: If you forget to press F10 and your game has already started, press Esc, then select "End Game" and once your back at the lobby screen press F10

 ## Notes
 This is my first ever Quake server mod.
 I used to make maps for this game back in 1999-2002, and though server mods were neat.
 I just didn't have the resources to learn how to do it.
 Now almost 20 years later, I finally took the time and made this.
 It's more or less a tribute to all the old mods I remember from back then.
+I started this project not even knowing how to compile a Quake server mod, so it was a lot of fun for me.
+If you read though the source code, I apolgise for how horribly its written lol.

 ## Credits
 Tenetri: Author

-Speical thanks to JPiolho, Dan the Man, and the Quake Mapping Discord Community.
-I started this project not even knowing how to compile a Quake server mod, so it was a lot of fun for me.
+Speical thanks to JPiolho, Dan the Man, the Quake Mapping Discord Community